therealsphinx/support.balsamiq.com/content/mybalsamiq/classroom.md

 * * *

-## Creating projects and inviting students
+## Creating Projects and Inviting Students

 In myBalsamiq there is a concept of projects, each of which is accessible to invited project members and contains a set of mockups.